BogdanVV/electron-text-highlighter/README.md

 npm run dev
 ```

-- for build:
+- for building:

 ```bash
 npm run build
 ```

 after build you can find binary file in `/release` folder (not sure what directory's gonna be displayed on your PC inside `release` folder, because it depends on your OS.
-E.g. for MacOS Silicon it's `/release/0.0.0/mac-arm64/text-highlighter.app/Contents/MacOS/text-highlighter`)
+E.g. for MacOS with M1 it's `/release/0.0.0/mac-arm64/text-highlighter.app/Contents/MacOS/text-highlighter`)

+Happy hacking!